I took the long way around.

 Awards and accolades for her stories and illustrations include Honorable Mentions in SCBWI Florida's Rising Kite competition, 2017 and 2022, Winner of SCBWI "Draw This" November 2022, and PB Party Finalist in 2021.

 Lisa’s first picture book that she wrote and illustrated, A BLANKET QUITE RARE (pub.
 2015, Neptune Press) won acclaim from Midwest Book Review and “Kids First!”.
 Also a former violin instructor, Lisa collaborated with the director of the German Suzuki Institute and the International Music Teacher’s Exchange in 2016 to create THE JOURNEY THROUGH PRE-TWINKLE, e-book and educational materials for violin students worldwide.
 Her short story and illustration, “Cracker Creature” was recently published as a part of QUINN’S MONSTER’S by the “Make a Wish” Foundation.
-She's currently creating a series of illustrated educatioinal materials for Leu Gardens in Orlando.
+She recently completed a series of illustrated educatioinal materials teaching about native Florida bird species for Leu Gardens in Orlando.

 Lisa is presently seeking representation for illustration and a number of picture books she currently has underway.
-She lives in Florida with her husband, golden retriever Chance, and rabbit, Trixie.
-When she’s not writing or illustrating, she can be found exploring outside with a sketchbook, or playing with her new grandson, George.
+She lives in Florida with her husband, golden retriever Lucky, and rabbit, Trixie.
+When she’s not writing or illustrating, she can be found exploring outside with a sketchbook, or playing with her new grandchildren, George and Dahlia.